Download the Book Guide

 - Can you find India on a map?

-Circle Map: Before reading ‘A Dollop of Ghee and a Pot of Wisdom’, write down everything you think you know about India in a circle.
-Write where you learned this information in the rectangle.
+Before reading ‘A Dollop of Ghee and a Pot of Wisdom’, write down what you think you know about India in a circle map (Davd Hyerle, 2008).
+Write where you learned this information in the rectangle (frame of reference).
 Share your ideas with your partner and add any new ideas to your diagram.

 - Is there anything that puzzles them about the book?